kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 Or, the entire cluster can be restarted with the `EnableKubeletCrashLoopBackoffMax` feature gate turned off.
-In this case, any
-<<[UNRESOLVED]>>Node configured with a different backoff curve will instead use
-the default backoff curve.
+In this case, any Node configured with a different backoff curve will instead use the default backoff curve.
 Again, since the cluster was restarted and Pods were redeployed, they will not maintain prior state and will start at the beginning of their backoff curve.
-Also, again the exact backoff curve they will use will be either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate.<<[/UNRESOLVED]>>
+Also, again the exact backoff curve they will use will be either the original one with initial value 10s, or the new baseline with initial value 1s, depending on whether they've turned on the `ReduceDefaultCrashLoopBackoffDecay` feature gate.

 #### Conflict resolution

 <<[UNRESOLVED]>>

-TODO: consider making one feature gate dependent on the other to minimize the matrix multiplication, and/or to depend fully on kubelet validation (which may mean crashing kubelets/nodes on misconfiguration) instead of catching internally
+TODO: consider making one feature gate dependent on the other to minimize the matrix multiplication
+ <<[/UNRESOLVED]>>

 If on a given node at a given time, the per-node configured maximum backoff is lower than the initial value, the initial value for that node will instead be